kubosho/md-to-html/README.md

 # md-to-html

-CLI tool to convert Markdown (footnote supported) to HTML.
+CLI tool to convert Markdown to HTML.

 ## Installation